Dynamic annihilation pathways of magnetic skyrmions: Derivation of the 2D Dzyaloshinskii-Moriya Interaction PS-LL Kernel

-Consider a 2D ferromagnet in the $\hat{x}\hat{z}$-plane that is subject an interfacial Dzyaloshinskii–Moriya interaction (DMI) with the symmetry breaking occurring in the $\hat{z}$ direction.
-The DMI energy for a site $\mathbf{S}_{(i,j)}$ due to its four nearest neighbour interactions is given by
+Consider a 2D ferromagnet in the $\hat{x}\hat{z}$-plane that is subject to an interfacial Dzyaloshinskii–Moriya interaction (DMI) with the symmetry breaking occurring in the $\hat{z}$ direction.
+The DMI energy for a site $\mathbf{S}_{(i,j)}$ due to its four nearest neighbor interactions is given by

 Performing the cross products